cortexproject/cortex/docs/blocks-storage/migrate-storage-from-thanos-and-prometheus.md

 }
 ```

+Right now Cortex doesn't support downsampling so Thanos downsampled blocks are not supported.
+Downsampled blocks will be simply skipped by the `thanosconvert` tool.

+If downsampled blocks are uploaded to the Cortex bucket, they cannot be queried so please exclude them when migrating TSDB blocks.

 ##### When migrating from Prometheus

 When migrating from Prometheus, the `meta.json` file will not contain any `thanos` root-level entry and, for this reason, it would need to be generated: